bokeh/bokeh/README.md

 ----

 [Bokeh](https://bokeh.org) is an interactive visualization library for modern web browsers.
-It provides concise construction of versatile graphics and high-performance interactivity across large or streaming datasets.
-Anyone who wants to create interactive charts, dashboards, and data apps quickly and simply may do so with the aid of Bokeh.
+It provides elegant, concise construction of versatile graphics and affords high-performance interactivity across large or streaming datasets.
+Bokeh can help anyone who wants to create interactive plots, dashboards, and data applications quickly and easily.

 <table>
 <tr>